 - Tangle Teezer: The.
 Best.
 Hairbrush.
 Ever.
 I bought one of these almost 3 years ago now and it goes everywhere with me.
 Compact and in its own protective case, it glides through my long hair with ease – and get rid of knots without ripping the hair from my head.
 I don’t know how I ever lived without one before.

 - Foldable Water Bottle: A foldable water bottles is perfect for filling up from the water fountains after airport security, or folding down and packing into your bag after you’ve finished a hike.
+Read our full comparison post on the best travel water bottles here.

-- Travel Moisturizer/Lip Balm: Sometimes your body just needs a little help when traveling through different climates, altitudes and time zones!
+- Travel Moisturizer & Lip Balm: Sometimes your body just needs a little help when traveling through different climates, altitudes and time zones!

 - A pen: for filling in forms or jotting down notes.
 You should always have a pen in your bag whether you are traveling or not!